Operation Kikusui I: Battle

-Around noon, the first American aircraft arrived over Yamato; these were F6F Hellcat and F4U Corsair fighters, under orders to deal with any Japanese aircraft that might appear to defend the below-mentioned ships, but none appeared.
-Once it became obvious that the Japanese force had no air cover, the U.S. aircraft could set up for their attacks without fear of opposition from Japanese aircraft.
-U.S. bomber and torpedo aircraft arriving over the Yamato group—after their two-hour flight from Okinawa— could circle the Japanese ship formation just out of anti-aircraft range to set up their attacks on the warships below methodically.
+Around noon, the first American aircraft arrived over Yamato; these were F6F Hellcat and F4U Corsair fighters conducting a fighter sweep of any Japanese aircraft defending the battle group; however, the severely depleted Imperial Japanese Army Air Force could muster no opposition, which allowed U.S. dive-bomber and torpedo aircraft to set up for their attacks unmolested.
+These aircraft—after a two-hour flight from Okinawa—arrived over the Yamato battle group and circled the ship formation just out of anti-aircraft range; the lack of Japanese fighter resistance provided ample breathing room for American crews to methodically plan and coordinate their attack runs.

 The first wave of U.S. carrier planes was spotted by a Japanese lookout on the bridge at 12:32.
 Two minutes later, at 12:34, Yamato opened fire with her 460 mm main batteries.
-The Japanese ships stopped zigzagging and increased speed to 24 kn, began taking evasive maneuvers, and opened fire with their anti-aircraft guns.
+The ships stopped zigzagging and increased speed to 24 kn, began taking evasive maneuvers, and opened fire with their anti-aircraft guns.
 Yamato carried almost 150 anti-aircraft guns, including her massive 460 mm main guns that fired San Shiki anti-aircraft shells.
 The U.S. pilots deduced that the use of San Shiki and colored gunfire meant that Yamato's gunners relied on visual aiming and range, rather than being radar directed, and as a result "were missing with great consistency" despite the storm of fire that they put up.

-The American F6F Hellcat and F4U Corsair fighters "were supposed to go first, to strafe, to rocket, to drop light ordnance, distracting the enemy gunners while the SB2C Helldivers plunged almost straight down with their heavy [armor piercing] bombs".
-This was because the TBM Avenger torpedo bombers "needed all the distraction and diversion they could get when they made their dangerous low altitude runs straight at the enemy ships."
+The Hellcat and Corsair fighters "were supposed to go first, to strafe, to rocket, to drop light ordnance, distracting the enemy gunners while the Helldivers plunged almost straight down with their heavy [armor piercing] bombs".
+This was because the Avenger torpedo bombers "needed all the distraction and diversion they could get when they made their dangerous low altitude runs straight at the enemy ships."
 The Avengers mainly attacked from the port side so that if the torpedoes hit that side, it would increase the likelihood of the target ship capsizing.

 At 12:46, a torpedo hit Yahagi directly in her engine room, killing the entire engineering room crew and bringing her to a complete stop.
 Yahagi was hit by at least six more torpedoes and 12 bombs by succeeding waves of air attacks.
-The Japanese destroyer Isokaze attempted to come to Yahagi's aid but was attacked and heavily damaged and sank sometime later.
+The destroyer Isokaze attempted to come to Yahagi's aid but was attacked and heavily damaged and sank sometime later.
 Yahagi capsized and sank at 14:05.